QuiltMC/developer-wiki/wiki/misc/codecs/en.md

 In this case we know that it is safe due to the simplicity of the example.
 Then finally, we call `getFirst` on `com.mojang.datafixers.util.Pair` to get the first half of the pair

 Wow.
 That sure was a lot.
+Fortunately, most of time you only need to provide the `Codec`, and Minecraft will do the (de)serialization for you.

-Now, I know this may seem like the `Codec` system is complicated right now, but unfortunately we have only scratched the surface.
+Now, this may seem like the `Codec` system is complicated right now, and you would be right.
+We have only scratched the surface of how powerful codecs are.
+However, I hope you are beginning to see the masterpiece that they are.
-Yep.
-That's right, it gets so much worse.

 Let's step back and look at some more `Codec` types.
 </div>